 (debug/stacktrace fiber err) Prints a nice looking stacktrace for a fiber.
 The error message err must be passed to the function as fiber's do not keep track of the last error they have thrown.
 Returns the fiber.

-(debug/unbreak source byte-offset) Remove a breakpoint with a source key at a given byte offset.
-An offset of 0 is the first byte in a file.
+(debug/unbreak source line column) Remove a breakpoint with a source key at a given line and column.
 Will throw an error if the breakpoint cannot be found.

 (debug/unfbreak fun &opt pc) Unset a breakpoint set with debug/fbreak.